raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Getting started

 If you have received an official Astro Pi kit from ESA, you have everything you need to develop and test your Phase 2 program for Mission Space Lab (MSL).
-If you want to, you could even [create your own Astro Pi flight case](https://projects.raspberrypi.org/en/projects/astro-pi-flight-case), but don't worry, that's not essential and completion of Mission Space Lab **does not** rely on having the flight case.
+If you want to, you could even [create your own Astro Pi flight case](https://projects.raspberrypi.org/en/projects/astro-pi-flight-case), but don't worry, that's not essential, and completion of Mission Space Lab **does not** rely on having the flight case.

 The first thing you'll need to do is set up your development environment.
-If you received a kit from ESA, it will contain a Raspberry Pi with two identical SD cards from which you can install the different version s of Raspbian - the Raspberry Pi Operating System - that you'll need.
+If you received a kit from ESA, it will contain a Raspberry Pi with two identical SD cards from which you can install the different versions of Raspbian — the Raspberry Pi operating system — that you will need.

 ### SD card images

 The Astro Pis on the ISS run a modified version of the normal Raspbian operating system software.
-This is known as the Flight OS and you'll need to make sure that the program you create will run on it without any modifications.
+This is known as the Flight OS and you'll need to make sure that the program that you create will run on it without any modifications.

-The two SD cards both contain our operating system installer: [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md).
-Put one of the SD cards into the Pi, [connect everything up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4) and start it booting.
-After a few seconds you should see the NOOBS selection screen, showing the different operating systems that are available.
-If you have connected your Raspberry Pi to a network using the ethernet port then you may see several options.
+The two SD cards both contain our operating system installer, [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md).
+Put one of the SD cards into the Raspberry Pi, [connect everything up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4), and start it booting.
+After a few seconds, you should see the NOOBS selection screen, showing the different operating systems that are available.
+If you have connected your Raspberry Pi to a network using the Ethernet port, then you may see several options.

 ![](images/noobs1.png)

-If your Raspberry Pi is offline, then you'll just see two.
+If your Raspberry Pi is offline, then you'll just see two options.

 ![](images/noobs3.png)

-Whichever view you have,  select the "AstroPiDesktop" and click the Install button.
+Whichever view you have, select "AstroPiDesktop" and click the **Install** button.

 ![](images/noobs2.png)

-This process will take a few minutes and your Pi will reboot into the Desktop operating system once it has finished.
+This process will take a few minutes and your Raspberry Pi will reboot into the Desktop operating system once it has finished.
 You should use this SD card for editing and developing your program.

 ![](images/raspbiandesktop.png)